TheEmersonian/Project-Iodine/text_files/README.txt

 		Jump Strength - done
 		Health (also get health working) - added as attribute but does nil Reach

+	Fully fleshed out geology - use this as a template: https://www.youtube.com/watch?v=b4e7mTRB7qg

 	Full Inventory Support - partially done
 	Items: {